ray2501/Tcl-Related-Link/README.md

 * [Memchan] (http://memchan.sourceforge.net/) - In-memory channels for Tcl
 * [Trf] (http://tcltrf.sourceforge.net/) - is a Tcl extension based upon the principle of stacked channels
 * [ToclBox] (https://github.com/efrecon/toclbox) -  A ToolBox for Tcl
+* [chiark-tcl] (http://wiki.tcl.tk/48610) - a collection of tcl extensions and bindings to useful libraries
 * [Tcl extension for the LLVM C API] (https://github.com/jdc8/llvmtcl)
 * [tclquadcode] (http://wiki.tcl.tk/40985) - Experimental Tcl Compiler, requires Tcl 8.6 and llvmtcl.
 * [FireTcl] (https://sourceforge.net/projects/firetcl/) - It's a framework for developing desktop apps using web technology and Tcl, embeds Tcl inside a browser with websocket support